-The radiation from the infrared lamp had heated to surface of the coat and the heat was then transported down into the coat thru conduction – heat is transferred from warm areas to cold.
+The radiation from the infrared lamp had heated the surface of the coat and the heat was then transported down into the coat thru conduction – heat is transferred from warm areas to cold.

 This lead to an increase in the coat temperature and you can see that the difference between the coat temperature and the skin temperature is only 1.5 degrees compared to the start when the skin temperature was 35 and the coat temperature was 28.5.
-At this point heat is going DOWN to the skin and heating the dog.
+At this point, heat is going DOWN to the skin and heating the dog.

 They also measured the skin and coat temperature on 9 black and white border collies that was outside playing on a sunny day with an environmental temperature of 21 C.